tatuylonen/wiktextract/docs/new_extractor_guide.md

 The first and second methods are sometimes used together when some data are easier to obtain from expanded nodes and some can be obtained directly from parameter without much change.

+### Headword line form

+Some editions use template to display forms data between POS section and gloss lists.
+For example, [ja-noun](https://en.wiktionary.org/wiki/Template:ja-noun) and [ru-noun+](https://en.wiktionary.org/wiki/Template:ru-noun+) in English Wiktionary.
+If the first bold word in expanded template has [`<ruby>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Reference/Elements/ruby) annotations or in [stressed](https://en.wikipedia.org/wiki/Stress_(linguistics)) form and is different than the page title, a form data with "canonical" tag should be added.
+Example pages: [辞書](https://kaikki.org/dictionary/Japanese/meaning/辞/辞書/辞書.html), [словарь](https://kaikki.org/dictionary/Russian/meaning/с/сл/словарь.html)

 ## Create "tags.py" file

 Tags are the English-language linguistics terms that should be common and shared between Wiktionary editions.
 For example, gender tags like "feminine" and "masculine", number tags like "singular" and "plural".